-Limited Tort vs. Full Tort – Exceptions to Limited Tort in PA
+The Difference Between Full Tort Vs Limited Tort in PA

-Under the Pennsylvania Motor Vehicle Responsibility Law, there are exceptions in which an injured party who chose limited tort or is insured by a limited tort policy can still recover pain and suffering damages as if he or she had a full tort policy.
+Here’s how to understand the exceptions to limited tort in Pennsylvania.
+Under the Pennsylvania Motor Vehicle Responsibility Law, there are exceptions in which an injured party who chose limited tort or is insured by a limited tort policy can still recover a pain and suffering settlement as if he or she had a full tort policy.
 These exceptions can be found under the law at 75 Pa.
 Cons.
 Stat. § 1705(d), and include the following:

 In determining whether a claimed impairment is “serious,” the Court must consider the following factors: (1) the extent of the impairment; (2) the particular body function impaired; (3) the length of the time that the impairment lasted; (4) the type of treatment required to correct the impairment; and (5) any other relevant factor.
 The Pennsylvania courts have held that the focus in not on just the type of injury, but rather on how the injuries affected a particular body function.
 Normally, medical testimony will be needed to prove a serious injury.